Designations Congruent with Things: Chapter 23

 “Nope,” Newt whispers.

-What is the deal with Mako, anyway, he asks his brain.
+What’s the deal with Mako, anyway? he asks his brain.

 It’s not that complicated, his brain replies.
 She’s like you, but cooler.
 She had more ripped away, but faster.
 She had a cleaner goal, a sharper edge, her life was better ordered.
 She said no to things you wished you could reject, but couldn’t, because you didn’t have them.

-Newt reaches up to adjust his glasses and the movement feels laborious, the air suspiciously viscous with resistance.
+Newt reaches up to adjust his glasses.
+The movement feels laborious, the air suspiciously viscous with resistance.

-“Do not fall asleep here,” he says, letting gravity drag his hand straight back toward the core of the earth, feeling the normal force at every point of his spine that is pressed against the wood of the floor.
-“That would be sostupid.”
+“Don’t fall asleep here,” he says, letting gravity drag his hand back toward the core of the Earth, feeling the normal force at every point of his spine pressed against the wood of the floor.
+“That would be so stupid.”

-Ugh, on a scale of Stoic to post-Aeneas-Dido-killing-herself-on-a-Carthaginan-funeral-pyre, how emo is this?
+Ugh, on a scale of Stoic to post-Aeneas-Dido-immolating-herself-on-a-Carthaginian-funeral-pyre, how emo is this?

 Newt gives his current floor-lying post-weeping a solid seven point five on the Emo Scale.

-You’re putting the sigh in scientist again, his brain says, quoting Caitlin Lightcap.
+You’re putting the sigh in scientist again, his brain observes, quoting Caitlin Lightcap.

 “Myeah,” Newt says.
 “A little bit.”

-It’s fine, he’s tired, and it’s not like anyone will ever know about his post-weeping exhausted floor-lying; it’s not like he’s going to fall asleep here or anything, that would be a near statistical improbability and incredibly stupid.
+It’s fine, he’s tired, and it’s not like anyone will ever know about his post-weeping exhausted floor-lying.
+He won’t fall asleep here.
+That would be a near statistical improbability and incredibly stupid.

 Really, really, really stupid.